 Symptoms of type 2 diabetes do not start as suddenly as symptoms of type 1 diabetes.
-Symptoms many not show up for many years meaning the disease may have been hurting the body before a person realizes it.
-When symptoms do appear, they are often the same as the symptoms of type 1 diabetes; such as,
+Symptoms may not show up for many years meaning the disease may have been hurting the body before a person realizes it.

 - intense thirst,

 - numbness or tingling in the hands or feet.

 Speak to your doctor if you have any of the above symptoms.

 Signs of diabetes are different than symptoms of diabetes.
 Signs are objective measures which may include:

 - high cholesterol levels

 How do I know if I may be at risk for type 2 diabetes?

 Although it is not known for sure what causes type 2 diabetes, heredity and unhealthy lifestyles resulting in obesity are contributing factors.
 Other risk factors include: